optisimon/ft5406-capacitive-touch/README.md

 If you want to talk to the touch controller from userspace (or from another platform), this repository might be for you.

+ - One application reading and displaying capacitance images live with a decent refresh rate

- - One script allow you to capture capacitance images using the touch screen
+ - One script allow you to capture single capacitance images using the touch screen

  - Another script allow you to use the screen as a touch screen completely from userspace.